xxfoundation/elixxir-docs/cmix.md

 This last message reveal computation is performed by the last mix in the mix cascade.

+**Notice:** The notation in the above mathematical expressions indicate the use of the permutation function before multiplying the terms together to make them easier to read.
+Our implimentation runs the permute function last because it was easier to implement that way.
+These are mathematically equivalent as long as they are done consistently.

 ## Cascade Mix Precomputation

 The Precomputation phases of the protocol which happen before the